JacopoTeneggi/hshap/README.md

 Present a modified version of the SHAP method, which functions in a recursive and hierarchical manner to produce exact Shapley coefficients.
 ## Content
 ### Generating
-Contains a single ipynb, which can generate the desired dataset, which I would run on jupyter lab.
+Contains an Ipython notebook to generate the desired dataset.
 Once generated, you will have to upload the zip file to a drive account to go on with the training on colab.
 There are 3 rules to chose from:
 - 2: presence of a cross